lpuettmann/patent-automat/README.md

 To run:
 ---------------------------
 1. Search through weekly patent grant text files and save where each new patent starts.
-Also save the technology classification number (sometimes called OCU).
+Also save the first 3 digiits of the technology classification number (sometimes called OCU).
 As the file formatting changes, we currently run the analysis separately for periods with different formatting.
 Save `.mat` files `patent_index_[year].mat` to folder *patent_index*.
 	1. Run `find_patents_part1.m`.
 Years: 1976-2001
 	2. Run `find_patents_part2.m`.
 Years: 2002-2004
 	3. Run `find_patents_part3.m`.
 Years: 2005-2015